Ceroce/CERoundProgressView/README.markdown

 The sample program shows a button which toggles between Play and Pause.
 The CERoundProgressView is below it.

 * CEPlayer is the most interesting class.
-It makes its position evolve from 0 to 1 every on a duration of 20 seconds.
+It makes its position evolve from 0 to 1 on a duration of 20 seconds.
 The position changes abruptly every 0.5 s, on purpose: you can notice that the slider jumps from value to value, while the progress view animates smoothly.

 * CEViewController is the delegate of CEPlayer.
 Its  purpose is to catch the actions of the button and set the progress of the slider and the progress view.